turingschool/front-end-curriculum/projects/travel-tracker.md

 The overall project outcome (yes, not yet, wow) is determined by “averaging” each section’s outcome.
 You can think of a “yes” being worth a 1, a “not yet” being worth a 0, and a “wow” being worth a 2.

 For this project, an average of 0.5 is considered a yes - a passing project that demonstrates good student understanding!
 An average of 1+ is considered a wow.
 Anything below a 0.5 is considered a not yet - a project that indicates that the concepts have not been fully understood (see note in the section below).
 Please note that for this project, iterations 1-3 must be completed without bugs.

+For the rubric sections below, you will be scored as Wow, Yes or Not Yet depending on whether you have demonstrated competency in that area.
+Each section lists examples of what types of things we may be looking for as demonstrations of competency.
+Just as there are many ways to approach code, there are many many ways to demonstate competency.
+The following examples are not checklists to complete!
+There are just some examples.

+While M2 rubrics do not have a separate section for WOWs like in M1, there are a few WOW examples noted throughout.
+In addition to these WOW bullets, you can strive for a WOW by demonstrating not just competency, but excellence and thoroughness across the rubric sections.
 </section>

 <section class="answer">